sam-xode/Discord-auto-claim-faucet/README.md

 1️⃣ **CLAIM ALL FAUCETS** - Claims all configured faucets.

-2️⃣ **Add a new faucet claim message** - Adds a new message to claim faucet and saves it in `.env`.
+2️⃣ **Add a new message** - Adds a new message to claim faucet and saves it in `.env`.
 Follow these steps:

 1. Enter **Discord Tokens**, separated by commas.
 Example:
    ```